Snakerrek/Snakerrek/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 ### My name is Tomek and I'm an aspiring Front-end Developer.
 I'm from Poland, currently studying Computer Science at Politechnika Częstochowska.
-I'm passionate about game and web application development and am currently learning React in my spare time.
+I'm passionate about game and web application development and am currently working on my own projects and actively looking for new opportunities.

 #### You can find me on [![Facebook][1.2]][1], or on [![LinkedIn][2.2]][2].